-Provides a balance of Indigenous research theory and practice.
+This unit provides a structured guide to conducting an Honours research project within an Indigenous relational knowledge context, adopting appropriate research methodology and methods.
 The unit will help you to establish structures and procedures to provide a firm ethical and functional foundation to your research within an Indigenous context.
 Comparisons between Indigenous and non-Indigenous research theory and practice will be contextualised.
 You will be able to recognise, and should be committed to protect Indigenous intellectual and cultural property rights in research.
-You will be encouraged to develop a critical appreciation of legal, ethical and professional practice issues in research.
-On completion of the unit you will able to construct a research proposal, including defining a research topic and inquiry, outline a research methodology, and prepare ethics documents.
+You will be guided to apply the skills developed throughout the unit to create a research proposal for your Honours project.

 Unit Learning Outcomes express learning achievement in terms of what a student should know, understand and be able to do on completion of a unit.
 These outcomes are aligned with the graduate attributes.
 The unit learning outcomes and graduate attributes are also the basis of evaluating prior learning.